Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 * Provide edit and delete link for the admin users.

 * User can submit their reviews using the textarea provided.

+* The heart icon is embedded inside the product image so that the user can use it to add the current product to their wishlist.

 ### Products Admin